RichCaloggero/audio-components/README.md

 - if we eliminate the `aria-label` on the group container, we lose group label announcement on focus (i.e. when tab used to move through the UI) and we lose landmark

 There seems to be no good solution for this annoyance at present.

+## Processors

+...

+## UI Elements

+They generate appropriate input controls (type="number" for ui-number, and type="checkbox" for ui-boolean).
+The label attribute specifies a label for the control.
+The name attribute specifies a name for the control (generally the name of the current element's property which is being exposed.
+The value attribute pipes the result back to the current element's property being manipulated.

+Numeric controls can also specify min, max, and step, which are passed directly to the underlying html input element.

+## Control Elements

+The audio-control element allows one to specify a parameter to be automated, and a function to generate values based on the current time stored in the underlying webaudio context containing the graph.
+The default evaluation intervall is 0.2 seconds.
+The parameter must be specified in the markup, and the element being controled is wrapped within the audio-control element.
+The automator function can be specified in markup, and also via the UI.
+It is a simple javascript expression which is evaluated in the context of the controled element (i.e. the "this" keyword references the currently controled element).
+It also references the "Math" object using the javascript "with" statement.

 ## Connectors